Delta-Robotics-Inc/uhd/README.md

 ## Try out UHD

-To aes what UHD can enable, check out the Protoboard project, built on UHD: https://protoboard.ai/validate
+To see what UHD can enable, check out the Protoboard project, built on UHD: https://protoboard.ai/validate

 ---